 Labor Law 241 and Labor Law 241-A

 Construction workers can encounter danger even outside the confines of tall building exteriors and scaffolding installations.
-Labor Law 241 and Labor Law 241-A address safety requirements for workers in these environments, requiring protection of elevator shafts and multi-story framing projects where incorrect safety protocol could allow a person to fall several stories within an incomplete building structure.Were you injured in a New York construction accident?
-Speak with an experienced lawyer today.
+Labor Law 241 and Labor Law 241-A address safety requirements for workers in these environments, requiring protection of elevator shafts and multi-story framing projects where incorrect safety protocol could allow a person to fall several stories within an incomplete building structure.Hurt in a New York construction accident?
+Get qualified legal help today.

 New York Construction Accident Lawsuits

 In 2012, 14 of the 30 largest settlements in the state of New York involved construction accidents, most involving falls from scaffolding, ladders, or other heights.
-In the majority of construction injury lawsuits, the victim must prove the injury did not stem from their own failure to correctly use safety equipment, but the situation is different in New York.
-Due to the wording and specificity of Labor Law 240, the injured worker is not held responsible for their own negligence.
-Instead, the contractor and building owner bear full responsibility for the injured worker’s safety at the work site, regardless of the worker’s compliance with safety regulations.
-This means that proving negligence after a construction worker falls from a building, ladder, or other height is much easier in New York, resulting in a number of lawsuits and judgments in favor of the injured party.
+In many states, the injured worker must prove the injury was not their fault in order to recover compensation for their injuries.
+But the situation is different in New York.
+According to New York Labor Law 240, the injured worker may still recover compensation for his or her injuries, even if the accident results in part from the worker’s own negligent failure to use safety equipment or follow job site rules.
+Instead, the contractor and building owner assume full responsibility for the injured worker’s safety at the work site, regardless of the worker’s compliance with safety regulations.

 Types of New York Construction Accident Claims

-Depending on the type of accident, the nature of a victim’s relationship with the contractor or building owner, and the extent of injury, an individual fall from height may be treated as either a personal injury claim or a workers compensation claim.
-Workers compensation benefits are usually capped and may not provide enough coverage for the injured party.
+Depending on the type of accident, the nature of a victim’s relationship with the contractor or building owner, and the extent of injury, an individual injured in a fall from height may give rise to a personal injury claim, a worker’s compensation claim or both.
+Worker’s compensation benefits are usually capped and may not provide enough coverage for the injured party.

 New York Construction Accident Claims